Memphis man accused of raping, holding federal employee against her will

 MEMPHIS, Tenn. – Memphis Police say a man has been arrested for raping a woman and holding her against her will.

 Police say the assault happened near the Jamesbridge Apartments in the 3800 block of S. Advantage Way Drive.
-According to police, the victim, who is reportedly a federal employee, was able to escape the suspect and contact police.
+According to police, the victim, who is a federal employee, went to the location on a federal probation and parole check.

+Once the victim made it inside the apartment, there was a struggle between the victim and Taylor.
+Taylor overpowered the victim and took her gun and held her at gunpoint, according to MPD.
+Taylor refused to let the victim leave and pinned her down, strangled her, struck her with the weapon and repeatedly physically and sexually assaulted her.

+The victim escaped the scene and notified officers and was transported to the hospital for treatment.

 Memphis Police have identified the suspect as 31-year-old Antonio Taylor.